Bug #10288: Fix newly identified issues to make our test suite more robust and faster

 - Status changed from Confirmed to In Progress

 - % Done changed from 0 to 10

 - Feature Branch changed from test/11588-usb-on-jenkins to test/11588-usb-on-jenkins+10733

 Status update: looks like I've got something robust enough, see https://jenkins.tails.boum.org/view/Tails_ISO/job/test_Tails_ISO_test-11588-usb-on-jenkins-10733/ and https://jenkins.tails.boum.org/view/Tails_ISO/job/test_Tails_ISO_test-10971-more-cpus-for-tailstoaster-11588-10733/.
 I'll let it run a couple more weeks on Jenkins and we'll see.
 I hope we'll be enable to merge this (and re-enable most USB tests) during the 2.6 cycle, fingers crossed.

-#32 Updated by intrigeri almost 3 years ago
+#32 Updated by intrigeri about 3 years ago